dineshkumarummaneni/randomcodingquetsion/README.md

 # randomcodingquetsion

-## change the API with your personal api key
+## change the API with your personal api key in views.py file